zixs0423/tech_note/README.md

 # Zixs' Tech Note

-1. Set the repo as public
+1. The repo need to be set as public
-2. use the docs configuration:
+2. This repo uses the docs configuration, which is more suitable to be categorized:
    ```
    tech_note/
    │